-Our social development programme (in conjunction with Khulisa Streetscapes) offers information, referral, and support and case management to a large number of people.
+Our social development programme offers information, referral, and support and case management to a large number of people.

-We are partnering with Khulisa Streetscapes to offer a diversion programme to homeless on the streets of Observatory – offering a combination of counselling, group sessions and streetside support to a team who, in return, complete work assignments inside of the OBSID urban management programme.
+In addition to individualised case management, we offer a work-based rehabilitation diversion programme to those on the streets of Observatory – offering a combination of counselling, group sessions and street side support to a team who, in return, complete work assignments inside of the OBSID urban management programme.

-In August 2020, this partnership expanded to include a supportive housing pilot programme, a combination of housing and services intended as a cost-effective way to help people live more stable, productive lives.
+In August 2020, we piloted a supportive housing pilot programme, a combination of housing and services intended as a cost-effective way to help people live more stable, productive lives.

 Applying “housing first” principles, this type of housing resource, offered with less stringent conditions regarding substance use or mental health treatment, has been shown to be an effective way of addressing homelessness.
 Read our FAQ’s here: https://obsid.org.za/wp-content/uploads/2020/07/Frequently-asked-questions-about-the-Obs-supportive-housing-pilot-30-July-2020.pdf